Customer Retention Guide

 Customer retention management refers to the process of managing a customer’s experience and ensuring satisfactory efforts are made by the company to achieve customer retention goals effectively.

 A retention manager’s goal is to analyze the current retention rate, develop comprehensive programs to keep acquired customers for as long as possible and add new customers to this list.
 This is in contrast to gaining as many new customers as possible, which is the goal of a sales or account manager.

 To calculate the retention rate, start by defining a period of time, aka a cohort, be it a month, a quarter, or a year.
 Then calculate it with a formula that is essentially the inverse of the customer churn rate.

 Customer Retention Rate = ( (Total Customers at End Date – New Customers acquired during Period) / Starting Customers at Start Date) ) X 100

 Let’s consider an example to understand the formula in a better manner.
-Say you started 2019 with 100 customers.
+Say you started in a particular year with 100 customers.
 If 20 of these customers left after making a single purchase during the entire year, your retention rate will be 80%.

 Even if you added 40 new customers during the entire year, increasing your total to 120, doesn’t change the rate of retention.
 How?
 Let’s look at the numbers.

 ( (120 – 40 ) / 100 ) x 100 = 80